Out of Cold? Keeping your Refrigerator Running

 Warning: Unplug your fridge before doing any maintenance!

-The problem: No power
+The Problem: No Power

 If your fridge isn't running and the lights are off, try these steps to see if you can get the power going again.